ELSady/Marketing-Campaign-Analysis/README.md

 ### Previous Campaign Overview

 * In general, customer's reception of the campaigns proposed are not very well.
 Majority of times when the store proposes a certain campaign, many customers reject it, to be specific over 90% of them always reject the idea of a new proposal.
 The first campaign alone already rejected by the 94 % of customers.
+The second one is far far worse, with a whooping 99% of customers are in the oppsing side of the feedback.
+CLearly, the tore needs to improve how they handle or proporse something to customers.
+Marketing strategy needs to be improved.

+### Supervised CLassification Modeling
+* Using pycaret as a processing tool, we get the following:

+### Comparing Models
+* Comparing and evaluating models performaces.
+Here we want to see the `AUC` score as a tool to compare and evaluate models.
+Due to the imbalanced nature of our dataset, `AUC` score is more precise and accurate than your regular `Accuracy` metric.
+* One thing note aside from higher `AUC` core, we may wnat to look at and consider other factor, which is the time.
+Time